Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 # Arch Linux UEFI Install Guide

-This guide assumes that your default language is english with a us style keyboard.
-This guide also assumes that you are on desktop with an AMDGPU or INTEL ARC.
+This guide assumes that your default language is english and that you have a us qwerty style keyboard.
+This guide also assumes that you are on desktop with an AMDGPU or INTEL ARC graphics card, NVIDIA support is listed here but isn't recommended.

+All setps listed with a `*` are required for a working install.

 "Nvidia, fuck you" - Linus Torvalds

-## 0. Getting the ISO
+## 0. Getting the Installation ISO*
 a.
 Go to [archlinux.org](https://archlinux.org) and click on download.<br>
 b.
-Download the image from the torrent.<br>
+Scroll down to the HTTP Direct Downloads section and download the ISO from the repository hosted in your local country.
+If the download mirrors are to confusing, there is a worldwide mirror available to you.<br>
+Note: Normally, it is recommended to run a sha256 checksum on the ISO to confirm that it is legit, but this guide is not going to cover that.<br>
 c.
-Get some kind of [ISO burner](https://etcher.balena.io/) for a usb and just write the ISO to the USB.<br>
+Get some kind of ISO burner for a usb and just write the ISO to the USB.
+Use either [Rufus](https://rufus.ie/en/) if your on windows or another tool if on another platform.<br>
-Note: If you do not have [a torrent client](https://www.qbittorrent.org/), you can use the download mirrors instead.
-Just be sure to grab the ISO file with the date printed on it.
+Note: If you want to download the torrent and use that instead, you will need some form of [torrent client](https://www.qbittorrent.org/).

-## 1. Basic initial Setup
+## 1. Basic initial Setup.*
 a.
-Run the command `cat /sys/firmware/efi/fw_platform_size` to verify that you have a UEFI BIOS.<br>
+Run the command `cat /sys/firmware/efi/fw_platform_size` to verify that you have a UEFI BIOS.
+If you get the number `64` then your in UEFI.<br>
 b.
 Run `timedatectl` to ensure the date and time is accurate to your current time.
+The time wont be imediately set if your using Wi-Fi.

-## 2. Networking
+## 2. Networking.*
-If you are going to be using ethernet instead of WI-FI, then you can skip part 1.
+If you are going to be using ethernet instead of WI-FI, then you can skip part 1 as it is automatically setup.

-### Part One (Wi-Fi Setup).
+### Part One (Wi-Fi only setup).
 a.
 Run `ip link` to identify what network cards are available on your desktop.<br>
 b.
 Run `iwctl` to enter the Wi-Fi configurator (iwd).<br>
 c.
 Once in iwd, run `device list` to list the Wi-Fi card(s) available on your desktop.<br>